-When wishing to undertake building works that is likely that you may affect adjacent properties, particularly in built up areas.
-In order to protect the interests of your neighbours you are required to serve notice on them informing them of your intentions.
+When undertaking building work that is likely to affect adjacent properties, particularly in built up areas, in order to protect the interests of your neighbours you are required to serve notice informing them of your intentions.
 Works which require notice are covered by the Act include;

 - The construction of a new wall along a shared boundary;

 - Excavations which exceed the depth of the foundations of the neighbouring property, usually taken as 800mm below ground level.

 - Any works to the party wall itself.

 The Act details the rights and responsibilities of both parties and covers items such as repairing any damage caused during the works, timescales and apportionment of costs.

 The party wall Act requires that if any work proposed to be undertaken fall within the scope of the Act, notice must be served to the adjoining owner/s within a specified period prior to the commencement of the work.
 The notice must be correctly drawn up with all the required detail and is to be accompanied with drawings showing the depth of any excavations planned.
 This would include excavations for new foundations, underpinning and drainage works, where they exceed the depth of the Adjoining Owners foundations.